Knives Out: Casting

-Actor Daniel Craig in 2022.
-Craig had intrigued Johnson for his non-James Bond repertoire.

 Employing an ensemble cast of established stars was one of Johnson's initial demands.
-He drew upon the Agatha Christie movies—chiefly Peter Ustinov-starred projects à la Death on the Nile (1978) and Evil Under the Sun (1982)—for his casting choices because he felt they have a sense of spectacle that was worth replicating.
+He drew upon the Agatha Christie films—chiefly Peter Ustinov-starred projects à la Death on the Nile (1978) and Evil Under the Sun (1982)—for his casting choices because he felt they have a sense of spectacle that was worth replicating.
 The filmmakers focused on actors who were available in the six week period before filming for Knives Out began.
 Actors were chosen for their ability to stand out in bit speaking parts and master an exaggerated, but not caricatured, comic performance.
 According to Johnson, the film's rapid progress readily facilitated his casting ambitions.
 Most of the Knives Out ensemble were signed in October and November 2018.
 (Note: Attributed to multiple sources:) Johnson named each of the characters after musicians whose works he enjoyed because it was a simple practice to remember—for example, Joni Mitchell, Richard Thompson, and Steely Dan's Donald Fagen.

 Daniel Craig came to Johnson's attention for his stage work and non-James Bond film roles.
 Johnson regarded Craig as a versatile actor who wanted to challenge his abilities in a playful comedy role.
-Craig declined the offer due to his contractual obligations to No Time to Die (2021), which was preparing to film around the same time, but logistical and creative disputes postponed the film's production by three months, giving Craig enough time to accept Johnson's offer.
+Craig declined the offer due to his contractual obligations as James Bond to No Time to Die (2021), which was preparing to film around the same time, but logistical and creative disputes postponed the film's production by three months, giving Craig enough time to accept Johnson's offer.
 Once Craig read his copy of the script, he agreed to join because the writing's tone and humor captivated him.
 The treatment of Blanc was initially a fruitless task for Johnson; his first concept had been a Hercule Poirot clone "that was just a bunch of crazy quirks".
 To distinguish the character, Johnson outlined Blanc as a slightly pompous man with a flamboyant Southern accent, turning to Craig's ongoing feedback for a unique characterization.
 Craig undertook speech training with a dialect coach for two to three hours per day, studying playwright Tennessee Williams and author Shelby Foote via interview footage from C-SPAN and the Ken Burns-helmed docuseries The Civil War (1990) to model Blanc's voice.